-The CCO has accomplished the following climate change activities in the watershed in 2020:
+The CCO has accomplished the following climate change activities in the watershed in 2021:

-- Updated climate change webpages for the new KLWA website (kezarwatershed.org) to showcase observed trends in several indicator categories, but most especially water quality. - Developed a CCO section within the KLWA newsletter featuring climate change related information and local interviews. - Re-envisioned the future direction of the CCO through partner feedback and steering committee discussions. - Deployed data loggers to monitor water temperature and water level in several tributaries draining to Kezar Lake, as well as in the lower bay and in the outlet stream from the lake.
-This effort was expanded in 2017 to include vertical profile monitoring of dissolved oxygen and temperature in the deep spot of the upper and lower bays.

-- Maintained a state-of-the-art weather station and web camera on Kezar Lake for tracking local weather conditions. - Received results for sediment cores collected at Horseshoe Pond.
+- Updated climate change webpages for the KLWA website (kezarwatershed.org) to showcase observed trends in several indicator categories, but most especially water quality. - Deployed data loggers to monitor water temperature and water level in several tributaries draining to Kezar Lake, as well as in the lower bay and in the outlet stream from the lake.
+This effort was expanded in 2017 to include vertical profile monitoring of dissolved oxygen and temperature in the deep spot of the upper and lower bays. - Maintained a state-of-the-art weather station and web camera on Kezar Lake for tracking local weather conditions.